softprops/serverless-aws-rust/README.md

 ## 🔬 logs

-When your function deployed in production you can now tail it's logs right from your project
+With your function deployed in production you can now tail it's logs right from your project

 ```bash